Perturbing Isoradial Triangulations: The scaling limit of variations

 \subsubsection{The problem with flips}

 The geometrical effects of a finite $\epsilon$-deformation of a Delaunay graph $\uG$ have already been discussed in Sections \ref{sswwococycl} and \ref{ssEpsilonBounds}.
-Lemmas \ref{epsilonFbound} and \ref{epsilontildeF} ensure that, for a given initial graph $\uG_\mathrm{cr}$ and a given deformation $F$ (with compact support), there exist a strictly positive bound $0<\tilde \epsilon_F$ such that no flip occurs in the interval $0<\epsilon <\tilde \epsilon_F$.
+Lemma~\ref{epsilonFboundT} and Prop.~\ref{epsilontildeF} ensure that, for a given initial graph $\uG_\mathrm{cr}$ and a given displacement function $F$ (with compact support), there exist a strictly positive bound $0<\tilde \epsilon_F$ such that no flip occurs in the interval $0<\epsilon <\tilde \epsilon_F$.
 However $\tilde \epsilon_F$ depends non-trivially on $F$ and on the geometry of $\uG_\mathrm{cr}$.
 Furthermore it is clear that such a bound cannot be made uniform w.r.t. all critical graphs $\uG_\mathrm{cr}$.
-This means that given any small value $\epsilon > 0$ of the deformation parameter flips will occur in $\uG_\epsilon$ for some critical graph $\uG_\mathrm{cr}$ within the class of all critical graphs.
-Consequently the operators (theirs matrix elements) $\deltae\mathcal{O}_\epsilon$ are discontinuous functions of $\epsilon$, and it will be difficult to control them as $\epsilon$ varies.
+This means that given any small value $\epsilon > 0$ of the deformation parameter, flips will occur in $\uG_\epsilon$ for some critical graph $\uG_\mathrm{cr}$ within the class of all critical graphs.
+Consequently the (matrix entries of the) operators $\deltae\mathcal{O}(\epsilon)$ are discontinuous functions of $\epsilon$, and it will be difficult to control them as $\epsilon$ varies.